 Don’t settle.
 Just don’t.
 Not for the status quo because everyone tells you that’s just the way it is.
-Not for that mediocre (or horrible) job you were mislead into taking.
+Not for that mediocre (or horrible) job you were misled into taking.
 Not for the wrong guy.
 Not for a good apartment in the wrong town, or the wrong apartment in a good town.
 Not for the you that isn’t the you that you want to be.
 Not for less than the perfect pair of shoes.
 Whatever your dream is, don’t settle.
-Sure you need a job to pay the bills, a place to live and a car to drive but that doesn’t mean you should ever stop working towards what you really want.
+Sure you need a job to pay the bills, a place to live and (probably) a car to drive, but that doesn’t mean you should ever stop working towards what you really want.
 Get a plan, a real plan, not 1. collect underpants 2. ?
 3. Profit.
 Work towards it.
 Yes you will have to work and probably make some sacrifices, but in the end it will be worth it.

 2. Kindness is underrated.

 Seriously.
 It doesn’t go on your resume or on LinkedIn.
 We don’t look for it in our leaders or our presidents, but we do, at least we should look for it, in our friends.
 This year was hard, really hard, there is a lot I don’t remember, some I’d like to forget, but what I remember with certainty is who was kind to me.
-Honesty, sometimes I was surprised and occasionally shocked, at the kindness from family, friends, associates, distant associates and sometimes strangers.
+Honesty, sometimes I was surprised and occasionally shocked, at the kindness from family, friends, associates, distant associates, and sometimes strangers.
 Even when you have nothing else to give you have kindness, sometimes that’s worth more than anything else.

 3. All you need is love.